RammasEchor/RammasEchor.github.io/Month_Pages/Month1_April.md

 ### Testimonies

 In this section of the course, I learned about how different people learn, how they apply the information of this course and changed the way they learn.
-Each one of them had a different history to tell, and I really enjoyed reading them.
+Each one of them had a different stories to tell, and I really enjoyed reading them.

 ### Introduction to chunking